 The good news is that getting tested is no big deal and most STDs can be easily cured.

 WHAT ARE SOME OF THE MOST COMMON STDS?

 Chlamydia is a sexually transmitted infection caused by a bacterium called Chlamydia trachomatis.
 In women, symptoms may include burning with urination, abdominal pain, abnormal vaginal discharge that may be yellow and foul smelling, and bleeding in between periods.
 Chlamydia symptoms in men may include pain when urinating and abnormal penile discharge.
 If left untreated, chlamydia may lead to pelvic inflammatory disease (PID).

 Gonorrhea is caused by a bacterium called Neisseria gonorrhea.
 The bacteria lives on the moister membranes of the body (urethra, vagina, rectum, eyes, mouth, throat).

 Herpes stems from the herpes simplex virus (HSV).
 The two most common types of herpes are HSV-1 (typically acquired orally) and HSV-2 (usually acquired during sexual contact).
 Many people with herpes do not show symptoms but if they do occur, these include fluid-filled blisters on the cervix, fever and sores around the mouth (HSV-1) or genital area (HSV-2).
-Even if there are no symptoms, herpes can be transmitted by skin to skin contact with the infected areas.
+Even if there are no symptoms, herpes can be transmitted by skin to skin contact with the infected areas. or situation.